ankschoubey/old-blog/_posts/2022-08-14-resume-tips.md

 - LinkedIn: [NathanDuma/LinkedIn-Easy-Apply-Bot: Automate LinkedIn Easy Apply job applications and answer application-specific questions.](https://github.com/NathanDuma/LinkedIn-Easy-Apply-Bot) You're welcome!
 - AngelList: [Easy Apply - Chrome Web Store](https://chrome.google.com/webstore/detail/easy-apply/pgdkaehkejiaemknlpknmjioedpjaphg)

+You have to look for a more targetted approach rather than treating it like a black box.

+## Target companies so that you avoid wasting time. #whiteBoxApproach.

+It’s more effective to search for “best software companies in x country” or “companies that sponsor visa in x” country.
+And apply there first.